-Maryanne is the current Secretary/Treasurer of the Board of Directors.
-She was elected to that position in January 2015.
-She is also a member of the PAIMI Advisory Council and serves as the Secretary of the Council.
+Maryanne is a member of the Board of Directors.
+She is also a member of the PAIMI Advisory Council and serves as the Vice Chair of the Council.

 Maryanne is an adult case manager at the Dillon Western Montana Mental Health Office.
 She has experienced first-hand the frustrations of sorting through the complex (and often non-existent) services trying to find help for family members and her clients who are facing mental health problems.